 Source: VTrans, LAMOILLE VALLEY RAIL TRAIL Trailside Facility Design Guidelines.
-May, 2023; East Hardwick Trail Head Design; https://railtrails.vermont.gov/wp-content/uploads/2023/05/2023-05-04-58600.06-LVRT-Design-Guide-FINAL-LowRes-v2.pdf
+May, 2023; East Hardwick Trail Head Design; https://railtrails.vermont.gov/wpcontent/uploads/2023/05/2023-05-04-58600.06-LVRT- Design-Guide-FINAL-LowRes-v2.pdf

 Access & Linkages-11.
-Create a Wayfinding system tying the LVRT to the other activity centers in the Village.
-According to the Rails to Trails Conservancy, "Wayfinding signs can help trail users stay safely on track and find their way. . . .
-Signs pointing trail users to restrooms, snack bars, local businesses or campgrounds are also helpful".
-The signage could direct bikers from the LVRT to such local destinations as D&L, Main Street, Summersweet Garden Nursey and other spots.
+Create a Wayfinding system tying the LVRT Purpose: The LVRT has the to the other activity centers in the Village.
+According to the Rails potential to bring many visitors to Trails Conservancy, "Wayfinding signs can help trail users stay to East Hardwick.
+A wayfinding safely on track and find their way Signs pointing trail users to system could maximize the restrooms, snack bars, local businesses or campgrounds are also benefits and minimize helpful".
+12 The signage could direct bikers from the LVRT to such disruption from this visitation. local destinations as D&L, Main Street, Summersweet Garden Nursey and other spots.
 Signage at the trailhead will include a kiosk with one side reserved for local signage.
 A second Community Bulletin Board potentially at the Grange Hall may be beneficial as well.